yanncauchepin/OptimizationCVRP/README.md

 ## Monitor ##

 To configure the heuristic algorithm used in this program, the user have to inform value during the execution of the program.
-In chronological order, the user have to provide :
+The user have to provide :
 - **First Customer** : Integer value between 0 and the total number of customers minus one, due to variable indexing.
 If the value informed is not available, the default value 0 is then used.

 ## Results ##